datagrok-ai/public/help/develop/domains/chem/cheminformatics.md

 #### SVG rendering with OpenChemLib

-Use `grok.chem.svgMol` to render a molecule into a `div` as an SVG, using [OpenChemLib](https://github.com/cheminfo/openchemlib-js) library:
+To render a molecule into a `div` as an SVG, use `grok.chem.svgMol`.
+This method uses [OpenChemLib](https://github.com/cheminfo/openchemlib-js) library.

 ```
 ui.dialog()